travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 #### Matching Jobs with `allow_failures`

-When matching jobs against the definitions given in `allow_failures`, _all_ conditinons in `allow_failures` must be met exactly, and all the keys in `allow_failures` element must exist in the top level of the build matrix (i.e., not in `matrix.include`).
+When matching jobs against the definitions given in `allow_failures`, _all_ conditions in `allow_failures` must be met exactly, and all the keys in `allow_failures` element must exist in the top level of the build matrix (i.e., not in `matrix.include`).